South Carolina Court Records

 A divorce is finalized when the judge signs the Final Order of Divorce and the order is filed with the court clerk.

-Note: A divorce can be “simple” when it is uncontested and takes a short time to be finalized while complex or contested divorce generally takes longer and may even last for over a year.
+Note: A divorce can be “simple” when it is uncontested and takes a short time to finalize, while a complex or contested divorce generally takes longer and may even last over a year.

 How are Divorce Records Generated in South Carolina?

-Like vital records or court records, divorce records are information and documents prepared, gathered, or retained by public institutions concerning divorces under their jurisdiction.
-The information in these records is generated from throughout the divorce process from the moment a complaint or petition was filed to when it gets finalized.
+Like vital or court records, divorce records are information and documents prepared, gathered, or retained by public institutions concerning divorces under their jurisdiction.
+The information in these records is generated throughout the divorce process, from when a complaint or petition was filed to when it was finalized.

-In South Carolina, these are done by both the clerks of the probate and family court where the divorce took place and the Office of Vital Records, SC Department Of Health And Environmental Control.
-Certified and uncertified copies of divorce records can be obtained from these custodians depending on the date of the divorce, type of records, and if the individuals meet the requirements.
+In South Carolina, these are done by both the clerks of the probate and family court where the divorce took place and the Office of Vital Records, SC Department of Health and Environmental Control.
+Depending on the date of the divorce, the type of records, and whether the individuals meet the requirements, certified and uncertified copies of divorce records can be obtained from these custodians.

 The information contained in a divorce record may include: